stormwild/stormwild.github.io/_drafts/2016-12-31-notes-on-aws-iam.md

 ---
-title: AWS re:Invent 2015 | (SEC302) IAM Best Practices to Live By
+title: Notes on AWS Identity and Access Management
-permalink: aws-iam-best-practices
+permalink: notes-on-aws-iam
 ---

-## AWS Identity and Access Management (IAM)

-Enables user management to your AWS account.
+AWS Identity and Access Management (IAM) enables user management to your AWS account.
 It allows you to create *users* and *groups* and assign *permissions* to groups.

 These permissions specify what users can do within your AWS account.